-A major reason for the growing demand for HMDs is its application across diverse sectors, namely, consumer entertainment, industry, military, defense, aviation or aerospace, education, medical, etc.
+A major reason for the growing demand for HMDs is their application across diverse sectors, namely, consumer entertainment, industry, military, defense, aviation or aerospace, education, medical, etc.

 On the flip side, companies are heavily investing in research and development to curb these challenges and outpace their competitors.
 An example being, in 2019, Cambridge engineers, in collaboration with Huawei European Research Center, developed an Augmented Reality based HMD that showcases 3D experience without causing nausea or strain in the eyes.
 The HMD was tested successfully on 50 participants.

-Apple has a patent in its name called “Display System Having Sensors” that captures the facial expressions, movements in jaw or mouth and the environmental motions along with providing a 3D virtual view.
-There are investments occurring in developing glasses based-HMDs which would be revolutionary for the Head Mounted Display Market.
+Apple has a patent in its name called “Display System Having Sensors” that captures the facial expressions, movements in the jaw or mouth, and the environmental motions along with providing a 3D virtual view.
+There are investments occurring in developing glasses based-HMDs that would be revolutionary for the Head Mounted Display Market.

-The market is the North America is estimated to hold a substantial share in 2019.
+The market in North America is estimated to hold a substantial share in 2019.

 o Virtual Reality

 o Augmented Reality

 o Discrete HMDs